Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-10-10/deploy-application-with-AKS-part-2.md

 Azure Kubernetes Service (AKS) is a managed container orchestration service that simplifies the deployment, management, and operations of Kubernetes.
 It enables seamless scaling, monitoring, and management of containerized applications.
 With AKS, you can deploy, manage, and scale containerized applications with ease.

 :::info
-Join the next snackable AI Demo Bytes to explore how to [ apply auto-scaling and load testing to your AI applications](https://aka.ms/demo-bytes/ep6?ocid=biafy25h1_30daysofia_webpage_azuremktg).
+Ingest your own content [using the Azure Functions OpenAI extension into a Cosmos DB vector database to enable OpenAI query on your data.](https://aka.ms/demo-bytes/ep13?ocid=biafy25h1_30daysofia_webpage_azuremktg).
 :::

 ## Step 2: Preparing the Application for AKS Deployment

 ### Containerize the Application:
-- Ensure that you have a separate Dockerfile for each service (Back-end, Middleware, and Front-end) for the containerization process.
-Example Dockerfile for Back-end:
+- Ensure that you have a separate `Dockerfile` for each service (Back-end, Middleware, and Front-end) for the containerization process.
+Example `Dockerfile` for Back-end:

 ```
 # Use an official JDK base image